oblinger/HookAnchorApp/PRJ/SV/SV.md

 Jason,

-Here are the terms we just outlined:
+Here are the terms we outlined yesterday.
+Falling asleep I did think...  "you know Dan, you just gave away a huge, HUGE amount of potential personal upside.
+I hope you are not going to be kicking yourself HARD one day!"    but then I slept quite well, so I maybe my subconscious is getting ok with this choice   :-)

-Dan will join Sports Visio as a full time salaried employee with a $200K salary per year and 2M shares  $500K worth of equity.
-(This is equivalent to , or 14.54% of the post seed equity.)
+Dan will join Sports Visio as a full time salaried employee with a $200K annual salary and 2M shares of equity that vests over four years.
+(This is equivalent to $500K of equity over four years, and is 14.54% of the post seed equity.)
 Additionally Dan's equity is subject to a $12M cap.
-Dan keeps 100% of the proceeds from the sale of his first $12M worth of shares, after that point 100% of all remaining shares must be put into a 503(c) non-profit from which Dan is forever barred from obtaining funds or income from of any kind.
+Dan keeps 100% of the proceeds from the sale of his first $12M worth of shares, after that point 100% of all remaining shares must be put into a 503(c) non-profit from which Dan is forever barred from obtaining funds or income of any kind.

-I think it's important that Jason frames Dan as the guy who is supposed to get into the knickers at all levels of the technical execution of the company in order to achieve A+ execution without having any formal report-to authority.
-(As we discussed it is a strategic/organic decision over time if we decide move parts of the report-to structure under Dan, or perhaps we never do that.)
+Dan will be a partner with Jason at Sports Visio, having a co-founder style mandate to get into the knickers at all levels of the execution of the company in order to achieve A+ execution while initially not having any formal report-to authority beyond team-wide acknowledgement of this mandate.
+In this partnership DanO is more focused toward the technical side of SV while Jason is more focused towards the business side.

-I am particularly jazzed that my role on day one would begin with a formalized philanthropic aspect to it.
-This idea has been my abstract target for the last 15 years, but this would be the first job where I am actually "putting my money where my mouth is"
+I am jazzed that my role, on day one, would begin with a formalized philanthropic aspect to it.
+This idea has been my abstract goal since leaving DARPA almost 15 year ago, but this will be the first time I am actually "putting my money where my mouth is"

-I am also particularly having jazzed about my co-founder style-mandate over a product built upon world class CV algorithms.
-The whole solution ownership connects with my proven strengths, it is super fun, and being part of a world class CV team will be interesting and valuable too.

-Cheers,
+I am also jazzed about having a mission the hinges on our ability to push the very boundaries of what humans can do with CV algorithms.
+It is awesome (and rare) to find spots where cutting-edge science actually drives business value in a strong way.

+Onward,
 Dan